huckl3b3rry87/VehicleModels.jl/README.md

 ## Tutorial

+TODO: Make an IJulia notebook for this

 The examples for this package are available by typing:
 ```julia
 julia>using IJulia
 julia>notebook(dir = Pkg.dir("VehicleModels")*"/examples")
 ```

-TODO: Make an IJulia notebook for this
+## Citation

+If you find this package useful, please cite this paper (currently in review):

+@article{DunningHuchetteLubin2015,
+title = { Moving Obstacle Avoidance for Large, High-Speed Autonomous Ground Vehicles, author = {Huckleberry Febbo, Jiechao Liu, Paramsothy Jayakumar, Jeffrey L. Stein, and Tulga Ersal}, conference = {Dynamic Systems and Control Conference}, year = {2016},
+}